davi3blu3/a_b_markup_challenge/README.md

 ### Installing

-To launch the project locally, `git clone` into your desired location, then navigate into the project directory.
+To launch the project locally open your terminal or command prompt, `git clone` into your desired location, then navigate into the project directory.

 Install dependencies: